 For ages 3-7 years old:

-For those parents who are looking for more of a toy that will help spark an interest in learning to play, First Act are an okay choice.
-The aren’t the best sounding beginner guitar, but if you are just looking for something your very young child can play around with, First Act Discovery models are more than adequate and very reasonably priced.
+For those parents who are looking for more of a toy that will help spark an interest in learning to play, First Act is an okay choice.
+They aren’t the best sounding beginner guitar, but if you are looking for something your very young child can play around with, First Act Discovery models are more than adequate and very reasonably priced.

 A great way to get your kids playing a real instrument without having to spend a lot of money is to start them on a ukulele.
-Ukuleles are easier to learn to play so your child will progress much quicker and be able to play full songs sooner than on guitar.
+Ukuleles are more comfortable to learn to play so your child will progress much quicker and be able to play full songs sooner than on guitar.
 Once they have master the uke, then they can hopefully move on to the guitar without too much trouble.

 Most kids will start on a soprano sized ukulele.
-Soprano ukes are the smallest and most popular of the ukulele sizes, there are lots of different inexpensive brands to choose from some of the best quality are these entry level ukuleles from Kala.
-This one from Mahalo is also pretty great, my daughter has one in orange and it is a fantastic little instrument.
+Soprano ukes are the smallest and most famous of the ukulele sizes; there are lots of different inexpensive brands to choose from some of the best quality are these entry-level ukuleles from Kala.
+This one from Mahalo is also pretty great, my daughter has one in orange, and it is a fantastic little instrument.

 Hola!
 HG-36SB (36 inches 3/4 Size)

 I only just recently learned about this Hola! guitar.
-It is reportedly a really good quality, great sounding instrument for just under $100.
+It is reportedly an excellent quality, great sounding instrument for just under $100.
 If you only have $100 and you think your child is serious about the guitar I would take a close look at this model.
-It is an acoustic so the string are steel, which some people don’t recommend for kids, since it can be a little hard on the fingers (although after a bit your fingers get used to them).
+It is an acoustic so the strings are steel, which some people don’t recommend for kids since it can be a little hard on the fingers (although after a bit your fingers get used to them).
 Check Pricing here.